-Theodore, a rural town of 450 people, is on the Dawson River, 84 km from Biloela, 220 km west of Bundaberg and 559 km from Brisbane.
+Theodore, a rural town on the Dawson River, is 84 km from Biloela, 220 km west of Bundaberg and 559 km from Brisbane.
 It is named after Edward 'Red Ted' Theodore, Premier of Queensland 1919-25, although it was originally named Castle Creek, after one of the two streams running through it.

 Created as the urban centre of the Dawson Valley/Nathan Gorge irrigation scheme (a State government plan to create some 5000 irrigated farms generating produce for the world), Theodore was planned on 'the most modern lines'.
 Promotional literature on Theodore portrayed it as 'a solution to the problem of the cityward drift of the younger rural generation'.
 It began with a large settlers' and visitors' accommodation centre, a public hall with cinema, an Irrigation Commission office, shops, a sawmill and an electricity generation plant.
 A railway line from Baralaba to the Theodore terminus opened in 1926.
 The first release of farms in 1926 comprised 264 irrigated lots of 10 to 24 acres and 109 dry-farm lots of 80-500 acres.
 Weirs were built on the Dawson River and tributaries for a gravitational channel system, and further irrigation planned by way of the proposed construction of the Nathan Dam, the centrepiece of the Nathan Gorge scheme and which has never been built.
 The town was administered by the Irrigation Commission until 1958, when it was incorporated into Banana Shire.

 In the absence of the dam, Theodore's growth depended on the eradication of the light prickly-pear infestation in the early 1930s and the postwar clearing of brigalow and softwood scrub between Banana and Theodore.
 A cheese factory operated from 1942-52.
 The town's population peaked at over 700 in 1961.